Habib-eng/legallenz/README.md

 <h2 id="complete-file-structure">📂 Complete File Structure</h2>

-The **DocuThinker** app is organized into separate subdirectories for the frontend, backend, and mobile app.
+The **LegalLens** app is organized into separate subdirectories for the frontend, backend, and mobile app.
 Each directory contains the necessary files and folders for the respective components of the app.
 Here is the complete file structure of the app:

 ```
-DocuThinker-AI-App/
+LegalLens-AI-App/
 ├── backend/
 │   ├── controllers.js                # Controls the flow of data and logic
 │   ├── models.js                     # Models for interacting with database and AI/ML services